Canon 7D II vs Panasonic GX800

-Both the 7D Mark II and the GX800 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the GX800 followed on from the Panasonic GF7.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 7D Mark II from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Panasonic GX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.